If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 The good news is that they can both be used on a smartphone, which is nice to see!

-TrainingPeaks offer two types of plans: for Athletes and Coaches.
+TrainingPeaks offers two types of plans: for Athletes and Coaches.

 The TrainingPeaks premium subscription for Athletes includes the following: